Tampa mayor frustrated by maskless fans after Super Bowl - WTMJ

 But outside the stadium, crowds of fans who weren’t wearing masks or practicing social distancing could be seen celebrating the Buccaneers’ 31-9 win over the Kansas City Chiefs on Sunday night.
 Folks cheered, crammed into bars and hugged in several hotspots around the city — and swarmed the streets — all without masks.

-In hopes of curbing so-called super-spreader events, Castor had signed an executive order requiring people wear face coverings during the Super Bowl festivities, even while they’re outdoors.
-She pleaded with people to celebrate safely.
+In hopes of curbing so-called super-spreader events, Castor had signed a largely voluntary executive order requiring people wear face coverings during the Super Bowl festivities, even while they’re outdoors.
+She pleaded with people to celebrate safely, noting the city could issue fines of up to $500.

+It wasn’t clear on Monday how many citations the city handed out, if any.

+Local orders were overridden last year by Florida Gov. Ron DeSantis, whose executive order made it difficult for local governments to enforce mask policies because it prohibits them from fining people who don’t comply.
+Florida has never had a mask policy.

 Across Tampa Bay in St. Petersburg, Mayor Rick Kriseman was already unhappy about a maskless party hosted by Rapper Curtis “50 Cent” Jackson in a hangar at Albert Whitted Airport on Friday night.
 Pictures from the party posted on social media showed a densely packed event with few people wearing masks to protect against spread of the coronavirus.